-Rannen \textit{et al.} constrain the weights of the feature extraction layers (convolutions) that were optimal for previous tasks with an autoencoder.
-The solution is effective when reusing the feature extraction layers (convolutions) on new tasks.
+We propose a novel approach that bridges the ideas of Rannen \emph{\textit{et al.}} \cite{rannen2017encoder} and Rebuffi \emph{\textit{et al.}} \cite{rebuffi2017icarl}.
+Rannen \emph{\textit{et al.}} \cite{rannen2017encoder} constrain the weights of the feature extraction layers (convolutions) that were optimal for previous tasks with an autoencoder.
+The solution effectively reuses the feature extraction layers (convolutions) on new tasks.
 Each task is tested independently from the others with its classification layer.
-The approach yields promising results by finding a middle-ground across tasks.
-We previously demonstrated that the approach is not effective for incremental class learning.
+The approach yields promising results by finding a middle ground across tasks.

-The iCaRL method by Rebuffi \emph{\textit{et al.}} largely depends on the storage and usage of exemplars.
+The method iCaRL by Rebuffi \emph{\textit{et al.}} \cite{rebuffi2017icarl} largely depends on the storage and usage of exemplars.
 As reported, the performance of iCaRL decreases with time as the number of exemplars per class is reduced to accommodate new classes.
 Eventually, the stored exemplars may not be sufficient to represent all classes.

-We propose a novel approach that brings together ideas from Rannen \textit{et al.} and Rebuffi \textit{et al.}.
-We train a new variational autoencoder (VAE) for each class.
-The VAEs learn representations at the end of the convolutional layers.
-The use of VAEs allows us to sample previously seen classes as an output from the convolutional layers compared to reconstructing images from each.
-A complete CNN approach is more computationally expensive and requires more complex VAEs but is not infeasible.
+In our approach, we train a new variational autoencoder (VAE) for each class.
+The VAEs learn representations from the end of the convolutional layers.
+VAEs allow us to sample representations of previously seen classes as an output from the convolutional layers as an alternative to reconstructing the entire image.
+A complete CNN approach would be more computationally expensive and require significantly more complex VAEs, but it is not infeasible.

-Our method requires that the convolutional layers be frozen after initial training.
-Alternatively, pre-trained frozen convolutional layers from a base model can be used.
+Our method requires that the convolutional layers be frozen after their initial training.
+Alternatively, pre-trained frozen convolutional layers from a base/foundational model could be used, as is common in transfer learning~\cite{liu2021transtailor}.
 The convolutional layers are frozen since the reconstructions from the VAEs will not match if the weights in the convolutional layers change.
-During incremental class training, the VAEs generate samples from previously seen classes combined with the new classes to perform incremental similarity learning.
+The VAEs generate samples from previously seen classes combined with the new classes during incremental class training to perform incremental similarity learning.
 The autoencoder's reconstruction loss function varies depending on the network's last convolutional layer's activation function.
-For example, in our case, the last convolutional layers use sigmoid activation, and therefore we used the Binary Cross-Entropy objective function to calculate the reconstruction errors VAEs summed with the Kullback-Leibler divergence.
-The loss function to update the VAEs is given as:
+For example, in our case, the last convolutional layers use sigmoid activation.
+Therefore we used the Binary Cross-Entropy objective function to calculate the reconstruction errors summed with the Kullback-Leibler divergence.
+The loss function to update the VAEs is given as follows: